How to prevent users from changing profile photos in Microsoft 365

 Where can users change their profile photo?

+Users can change their profile photo on the My Account page.
 Additionally, a profile photo can be changed by navigating to the following URL: https://outlook.office.com/mail/changephoto.
-In the past, the URL used to be a “backdoor” for users to change their photos despite policies.
-Now, the correct mailbox policy blocks this as well.
-You could change the photo in Delve as well, but starting from December 16, 2024, Delve is retired.
+In the past, this URL used to be a “backdoor” for users to change their photos despite blocking policies.
+Now, the correct photo update settings block this as well.

 Note that regardless of the method you choose, it can take up to 48 hours for the photo to propagate across Microsoft 365 apps & services.
 Learn more